 Begin to move toward creating life you love by ditching busy as a badge of honor.
 Because, darling, you're worth it.

 Know you need to be less busy but aren't sure where to start?
 Get some help.
-My upcoming group coaching circle, Smitten & Enchanted begins February 02, 2014.
-You'll get 18-weeks of lessons, three group coaching calls, and five one-on-one coaching calls.
-Click here for the details.
+My upcoming group coaching circle, Make Your Inner Sex Kitten Roar begins April 27, 2014.

 More life coach advice from YourTango: